We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you’ve always envied Mary Poppins’ bottomless satchel, this is the bag for you.
 The wide opening allows for easy access to the six interior pockets, including two bottle pockets.

-Its material gives the bag a unique, quilted look – and keeps the unpacked weight under 2 pounds.
+The material gives the bag a unique, quilted look, and it keeps the unpacked weight under 2 pounds.
 There are a variety of matching accessories available for purchase.
-Hidden pockets make a great place to stash your phone or keys while you’re on the go.
+Hidden pockets make a great place to stash your phone or keys while on the go.

 - comes with detachable stroller strap